Focused Ultrasound Therapy

 An Ultrasound-Based Blood Brain Barrier Opening Clinical Trial Using Albumin Bound Paclitaxel to Treat Recurrent Glioblastoma

 This invasive procedure that is similar to focused ultrasound uses an implanted device to treat patients with recurrent glioblastoma.
+This project is no longer recruiting patients.

 Blood-Brain Barrier Disruption (BBBD) for Liquid Biopsy in Subjects With Glioblastoma Brain Tumors